Program

 Para comentarios sobre estas páginas, por favor envíe un mensaje a la dirección festival@guarare.com.

-The opinions stated here are not official information from the Town of Guararé or the Festival Nacional de la Mejorana Organizing Committee.
+Not all of the information presented on these pages is official information from the Town of Guararé or the Festival Nacional de la Mejorana Organizing Committee.
 The producers and sponsors assume no responsibilty for errors or omissions in the data presented.

 For comments about these pages please send email to festival@guarare.com